AIMEVerse/Aime-Web-Client/README.md

 # AIME

-AIME (Personal Metaverse Server) enables everyone to create WEB3 Metaverese space.
+AIME Web Client

 ## Prerequisite

-- Node.JS 16+
+- Browser :)

 ## Installation

 - Clone/Download the repo and navigate to project root folder
 - Run "npm install" to install packages
-- Run "npm run aime-server" to run the server
+- Run "npm run dev" to run the development
-- Browse to http://<server-ip>:8080 to config the server
+- Browse to http://<server-ip>:3000 to browse your dev server

 Copyright AIME Web3 Technologies